zlmtk/Latex-docker/README.md

 ## Basic usage

 The simple bash script contains the previous commands.
-To use Texmaker get into the working directory and run the **tex-env.sh** script.
+To use Texmaker get into the working directory and run the [text-env.sh](tex-env.sh) script.
 This working directory will be shared with the workpsace folder into the container.

 ----------